You are here

 Our MLA program offers a rigorous, well-rounded curriculum to foster design-oriented research and new modes of inquiry in landscape architecture.
 We are committed to providing an educational platform for individuals seeking a critical engagement with landscape architecture as a means to become global citizens and agents of positive change across a range of scales and territories.
 Candidates of our MLA program participate in a robust sequence of coursework that not only provides foundational knowledge on the profession of landscape architecture, but also values exploration and technological innovation in both design and scholarship.
 Students also develop their technical, intellectual, and analytical skills through research with faculty in the areas of climate change adaptation, health and well being, urban and ecological infrastructure, and contemporary landscape history and theory.

-In order to address the complex environmental and social issues of our times and in the future, our program treasures its cross-disciplinary pedagogical ties with allied programs within SALA, including the Master of Architecture program, the Master of Urban Design program, and the undergraduate Environmental Design program.
+In order to address the complex environmental and social issues of our times and in the future, our program treasures its cross-disciplinary pedagogical ties with allied programs within SALA, including our Master of Architecture program, Master of Urban Design program, and undergraduate Bachelor of Design program.
 Together with strong links to other departments at UBC, our program is positioned well to help both faculty and students pursue emerging topics in the field of landscape architecture.

 Because we value the diverse knowledge and expertise of practicing landscape architects, our program connects students with members of the profession through internships, studio reviews, lectures, the mentorship program, several social events throughout the year, and representation on the British Columbia Society of Landscape Architects (BCSLA) Board of Directors.
 Community engagement is deeply valued by our program, and we increasingly work with Indigenous Peoples.
 Students have the opportunity to work directly with faculty, organizations, and municipalities in the province and abroad.
 Importantly, students engage a wide range of constituencies in the larger community – academic, professional, and public.